kalouskova/DP/README.md

 ## Master's thesis

 ### /data
 All of the raw ECG data files are located in this directory.
-There is a separate numbered directory for each of the subjects, the subdirectory /labels contains files with manually labeled data.
+There is a separate numbered directory for each of the subjects based on the assigned subject ID, the subdirectory /labels contains files with manually labeled data.
-* The filename convention for the ECG data located in */data/XX* directory is
+* The filename convention for the ECG data located in */data/ID* directory is
-*XX_ELECTRODE-TYPE_ACTIVITY-TYPE.csv*
+*ID_ELECTRODE-TYPE_ACTIVITY-TYPE.csv*
 * The filename convention for corresponding ECG data labels located in */data/XX/labels* directory is
-*XX_ELECTRODE-TYPE_ACTIVITY-TYPE_SEG-LEN.csv*
+*ID_ELECTRODE-TYPE_ACTIVITY-TYPE_SEG-LEN.csv*

 __ELECTRODE-TYPE encoding:__
 * 01    - Ag/AgCl electrodes